vonhoff/ResourcePackerGUI/README.md

 ## Features

 - Create a package, optionally with AES-128 encryption, and to choose which files to include or exclude from the package.
-- Create a file list for the package, or just the package.
+- Create a file list with a package, or just the package.
 - Preview resources from inside a package, with a hex view, text view, or image view.
 - Reconstruct a folder structure from the entry IDs and a provided file list.
 - Extract all resources from a package, or just a selected amount, to a folder of your choice.